immortius/chunkbychunk/README.md

 by maintaining a generation dimension and copying chunks out of it as necessary.
 Further mod features expand upon this core concept.

+## Usage

+See the [wiki](https://github.com/immortius/chunkbychunk/wiki) for information on configuration

 ## Developing

 This project requires [JDK 17](https://adoptium.net/) & uses the [MultiLoader Template](https://github.com/jaredlll08/MultiLoader-Template) provided by [jaredlll08](https://github.com/jaredlll08).